fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat3.md

 We are now done creating a simple chat app with Supabase instead of full-blown back-end.
-There is of cause many things that could still be improved.
+There is of course many things that could still be improved.
 I suggest you take some study all the code you wrote paying attention to how it all fits together.
 Do you have ideas for improvements?
 See if you can turn your ideas into code, as that would be an excellent exercise.

+You could also implement some of the [Chat - Challenges](../challenges).

 {{% details "Reveal solution" %}}
 [Go to source](https://github.com/fluttered-book/chat/tree/authorization)